dxaviud/dxaviud/README.md

 ### What I learned today

-- C# SemaphoreSlim and CancellationToken
+- C# async and await makes much more sense now